xl4sh/Aurora-demos/README.md

 ### 1. Pull and deploy the attack emulation environments:

-After successfully generating the yml file of the attack chain, you can use pull.py to automatically read the files within it to automatically pull and deploy the virtual machine range.
+Use the generated attack chain YAML file and run pull.py to automatically download and deploy the corresponding virtual machine environment (works with VirtualBox; VMware users can manually deploy the downloaded files).

-Note that automatic deployment is applicable to VirtualBox.
-Of course, if you are using Vmware, you can also manually deploy it yourself based on the downloaded files.

-There are two modes for download deployment: prohibiting duplicate deployment and allowing duplicate downloads.

-When repeated downloading is not allowed, if the storage path has already downloaded a file, it will ask whether it is necessary to start directly.
+Two download modes are supported:

+No duplicate downloads: If the file already exists, it will prompt whether to directly proceed with deployment.

-When repeated downloads are allowed, the downloaded file will be automatically renamed for deployment to prevent conflicts.
+Allow duplicate downloads: Files will be automatically renamed to avoid conflicts.

-Note that during the initial deployment (including the case of duplicate deployment), considering that users may need to modify the configuration, the virtual machine will not start automatically.
+During initial deployment (including repeated deployments), the VM will not start automatically, allowing users to modify configurations.

-Network configuration: The downloaded virtual machine will automatically configure two network cards.
-One selects the NAT mode and the other selects the Host-only mode.
-This mode requires users to consider their own configuration for adjustment.
-If the VirtualBox itself does not configure the corresponding network card, the problem of failure to start will occur.
+By default, two network adapters will be configured: one in NAT mode and the other in Host-only mode.
+Make sure the required network is configured in VirtualBox; otherwise, the VM may fail to start.

 ``` bash
 ## Prohibiting duplicate deployment